kobotoolbox/devdocs/docs/_articles/kpi-frontend-development.md

 - We use JSDoc comments to describe classes, functions, variables, and properties.
 We use regular comments for everything else.
 - Use `t()` for every Front-end facing static string.
   - `/kpi/jsapp/js/i18nMissingStrings.es6` file holds all the strings we want to translate but don't appear in our Front-end code
+- At minimum write tests for utility functions

 CSS:
 - Use CSS modules.
 Do not use BEM style class names, unless appropriate for complex or global CSS.
 Do not use the deprecated `makeBem` utility.